exercism/website-copy/tracks/ruby/exercises/resistor-color-duo/mentoring.md

-Resistor Color Duo is a side exercise, unlocked by Hello World (meaning this _may_ be the first time they get mentoring!).
+Resistor Color Duo is the first core exercise after TwoFer.

 ### New Concepts